Transitioning to Pio: a complete checklist for new Pio customers

 Deviated orders

-If there is an issue with an order and the port worker cannot finish the order, these orders can be marked as deviated orders in Pio.
-An order is usually deviated if there is lack of stock or if an item is damaged.
-Read more about deviated order process here: Deviated orders
+If there is an issue with a product when picking the order, the order can be flagged and it will be marked as a deviated order in Pio.
+An order is usually deviated if there is a lack of stock or if an item is damaged.

 Product kits

 Pio also supports product kits, ie. bundles that are imported from Shopify.
 A kit can consist of as many items as you want.
-Learn how to make a kit in Shopify and Pio here: Kits.
-Note that only Pio Admin can create kits in Pio.
+Note that only Pio Admin users can create kits in Pio.

 Training